cdelorme/jquery_slideshow_plugin/README.md

 An optional loop parameter with a default of true to override the system so that the slideshow stops at the end.

+Missing transition override per named slideshow, currently only accepts global override.
+This may or may not be implemented, depends on necessity.

 Cue system to accept a line of waiting-transitions of loaded slideshows by name for more complex animation implementations.

 Mobile controls and interfacing.